Summary of Marketable Treasury Inflation-Protected Securities

 *Note: Treasury changed references in the auction rules from “inflation-indexed” securities to “inflation-protected” securities (acronym “TIPS”) when the auction rules were converted to plain language (download PDF format, file size-224KB, uploaded 7/28/04, and related correction notice, download PDF format, file size-28KB, uploaded 9/2/04).

-Regulations addressing the tax treatment PDF format, (file size-59KB, file uploaded-01/08/97) of inflation-protected securities were published by the IRS PDF format, on January 6, 1997.
-Generally, the interest payments are taxable when received, which is consistent with the tax treatment of other Treasury securities.
+Tax Treatment of Treasury Inflation Protected Securities: Generally, the interest payments are taxable when received, which is consistent with the tax treatment of other Treasury securities.
 The inflation adjustments to the principal are taxable in the year in which such adjustments occur even though the inflation adjustments will not be paid until maturity.

 Note: If you need help downloading…